-Weather: December average of 77 degrees in Rio
+- Christmas weather in Brazil: December average of 77 degrees F in Rio

-Cost of Living: Consumer prices 48% lower and restaurant prices 77% lower than in the United States
+- Cost of living in Brazil: Consumer prices 48% lower and restaurant prices 77% lower than in the United States

-Why it’s one of the best countries to spend Christmas: Biggest New Year’s Eve party in the world
+- Why Brazil is one of the best countries to spend Christmas: They boast the biggest New Year’s Eve party in the world.

-This list of best countries to spend Christmas contains some of my favorite places that I’ve celebrated the holiday.
-Each country is different but great in its own way.
-If you want fun and sun, Thailand or Brazil are the best plans for you.
+If you want fun and sun, Thailand or Brazil are the best Christmas getaways for you.
 If you prefer traditions and a cozy, festive atmosphere, head to the US or Germany for Christmas.
-No matter what you decide, I hope you have a very merry Christmas and magical New Year 🙂

 Use Skyscanner to find the cheapest flights to your Christmas getaway and then explore accommodation like unique stays on Airbnb or the top-rated hotels on Booking.com to plan the perfect cozy holiday abroad!